Dennett, Daniel C.;

 DETERMINISM is the thesis that "There is at any instant exactly one physically possible future." (van Inwagen 1983, p.3 An essay on free will, Oxford) p.25 Laplace's Demon: An intellect which at any given moment knew all the forces that animate Nature and the mutual positions of the beings that comprise it, if this intellect were vast enough to submit its data to analysis, could condense into a single formula the movement of the greatest bodies of the universe and that of the lightest atom: for such an intellect nothing would be uncertain; and the future just like the past would be present before its eyes.
 (Laplace 1814)

 In this game, pixels are either turned on or off on a grid.
 The rules are strictly deterministic - some cells are turned on to start with, and then at each step, a cell dies if it has <2 or >3 neighbours.
-At the same time, an empty cell with exactly three live neighbours is turned on. [explore the game at http://serendip.brynmawr.edu/playground/life.html) Although the rules are deterministic, the overall effect is often described using a higher-level ontology than that of pixels.
-For example, the pattern on the left is a "glider", which replenishes cells and moves one step diagonally downwards every four iterations. glider beacon ; The "glider" is a type of "spaceship" which voyages across the universe of Life.
-Other configurations are "oscillators" (e.g. three cells in a row, flip 90 degrees each iteration, or the one shown above, a "beacon").
-Other structures include "glider guns" which emit gliders periodically, "switch engines" etc. Here is a possible description: An eater can eat a glider in four generations.
+At the same time, an empty cell with exactly three live neighbours is turned on.
+Note: You can explore the game at * http://serendip.brynmawr.edu/playground/life.html (requires Java], or * http://www.emergentuniverse.org/#/life (change from "seeds" to "life") Although the rules are deterministic, the overall effect is often described using a higher-level ontology than that of pixels.
+For example, the pattern "glider", replenishes cells and moves one step diagonally downwards every four iterations. --- Notes: Most configurations do not change at all (e.g. a 2x2 square), or may change for a finite (sometimes quite long) time before stabilizing.
+Other configurations can be "oscillators" (e.g. three cells in a row, flip 90 degrees each iteration).
+Here are two oscillators - a "beacon", and the more complex "toad"). beacon toad glider lightweight <--- OSCILLATORS ---> <--- SPACESHIPS ---> The other two are Spaceships, which voyage across the universe of Life.
+The "glider" is the most famous of this class.
+It is a diagonal spaceship.
+The other spaceship shown, lightweight spaceship, moves laterally.
+Other structures include "glider guns" which emit gliders periodically: glider gun [wikipedia] This gun was discovered by Bill Gosper against a $50 bet posed by Jon Conway, to anyone who could violate his conjecture that "no pattern can grow without limit".
+There are many such "spaceship guns". --- back to Dennett: Here is a possible description: An eater can eat a glider in four generations.
 Whatever is being consumed, the basic process is the same.
 A bridge forms between the eater and its prey.
 In the next generation, the bridge region dies from overpopulation, taking a bite out of both eather and prey.
 The eater then repairs itself.
 The prey usually cannot.
 If the remainder of the prey dies out as with the glider the prey is consumed.
 (Poundstone 1985, p.38).
-Clearly the use of terms like "prey", "predator", "bridge reason", "repairs itself" attribute certain models of behaviour to these cell complexes, that were not part of the initial intent of the designers.
+[The above description relates to this process: Clearly the use of terms like "prey", "predator", "bridge reason", "repairs itself" attribute certain models of behaviour to these cell complexes, that were not part of the initial intent of the designers.
 These are typically known as emergent behaviours.
 Where did these behavioural abstractions come from?
 Are they real?
 At least most humans can immediately recognize them.
 Is there an information-theoretic basis due to which everyone (including other forms of intelligence) may agree that these phenomenon exist and are real?
 [NOTE: Coding theory - makes it more compact to talk thus of repetitive events.]
 [Note 2: The creatures that inhabit this space can be humongously complex.
 Certain patterns can be configured as logic gates; one can build a pattern that replicates an FSM - the system is an universal Turing machine.
 Another pattern, the Gemini, replicates itself in 34 million generations, and destroys the parent copy. ]

 from http://enjoyment.independent.co.uk/books/reviews/story.jsp?story=376373 If natural selection had been discovered in India, China or Japan, it is hard to imagine it making much of a stir.
 Darwin's discovery signalled a major advance in human knowledge, but its cultural impact came from the fact that it was made in a milieu permeated by the Judaeo-Christian belief in human uniqueness.
 If – along with hundreds of millions of Hindus and Buddhists – you have never believed that humans differ from everything else in the natural world in having an immortal soul, you will find it hard to get worked up by a theory that shows how much we have in common with other animals.
 Among us, in contrast, it has triggered savage and unending controversy.
 In the 19th century, the conflict was waged between Darwinists and Christians.
 Now, the controversy is played out between Darwinism and humanists, who seek to defend a revised version of Western ideas about the special nature of humans.
 The ringing tone of Dennett's declaration of human uniqueness provokes a certain suspicion regarding the scientific character of his argument.
 After all, the notion that humans are free in a way that other animals are not does not come from science.
 Its origins are in religion – above all, in Christianity....
 In fact, despite all his impassioned protestations to the contrary, Dennett is seeking to salvage a view of humankind derived from Western religion.
 To be sure, he wants to demolish the metaphysical belief in freedom of the will that has been the foundation of this view in the past – but only in order to give it another, more solid foundation in contemporary science.
 Like many others over the past 100 years or so, Dennett looks to evolution for the moral uplift that used to be afforded by religion.
 In developing his conception of evolving freedom, Dennett relies heavily on Richard Dawkins' theory of memes: ideas that compete with one another in a way analogous to natural selection in biology.
 The trouble with this unhappy metaphor is that there is no known mechanism for the spread of ideas akin to the transmission of genes.
 The history of ideas is made largely by political power and human folly – not through the workings of natural selection.
 Dennett is vastly more sophisticated a thinker than Huxley [who viewed evolution as a form of progress, and evolutionary change as a form of good], but like him he seems to derive a curious comfort from the belief that human culture is an evolving process.
 Perhaps, like Huxley, he cannot help identifying himself with the evolutionary process and imagining that it is working obscurely to replicate his own values; but if there is such a thing as cultural evolution, it is no less blind, purposeless and value-free than biological evolution.
 Dennett describes human history as a "communal process of memetic engineering" – a saga that includes, he tells us, his own book.
 He seems not to have digested the fact that the world is full of memetic engineers who do not share his values, some of them using methods rather more effective than philosophical argument, and who are as much a part of cultural evolution as he is himself. [ John Gray is Professor of European Thought at the LSE]